NEW BRUNSWICK RCMP

 Identification of Mobile Units

-first number represents the district or area (1 to 12 are the districts, 20 indicates a province-wide or headquarters-based unit - 13, 14, and 15 have also been heard and are presumed to be regional units of various types)
+The first number represents the district or area (1 to 11 are the districts, plus 12 for Codiac Regional.
+20 indicates a province-wide or headquarters-based unit - 13, 14, and 15 have also been heard and are presumed to be regional units of various types) [In April 2012 highway units with a 30 prefix were seen].

-letter indicates usage: A = general duties vehicle, B = Municipal contract vehicle, C = Highway patrol, D = Detective unit, E = special services such as Ident or dog unit, P = specialized drug enforcement, R = Reserve (First Nations) detachment, T = Technical support.
+The letter indicates usage: A = general duties vehicle, B has been rarely seen, in the past, with unknown meaning (see note below), C = Highway patrol, D = Detective unit, E = special services such as Ident or dog unit, P = specialized drug enforcement, R = Reserve (First Nations) detachment [this designator may be obsolete], T = Technical and special support.
 Others may also be in use.

 the trailing number is the specific vehicle of that category.